-Table 4-5 shows the recommended on-site stacking lengths for automobile loops at elementary, middle, and high schools based on student population.
-It should be noted, however, that the presence of an all-day kindergarten program could create traffic flow problems in loops intended for parents dropping-off and picking-up elementary students.
+In addition, the presence of an all-day kindergarten program could create additional traffic flow problems in loops intended for parents dropping-off and picking-up elementary students.
 Therefore, if a large kindergarten student population is anticipated, it is recommended that a separate loop be constructed for this operation.
-However, the loop's stacking capacity can be less than what is recommended for elementary students.
-Additionally, if a kindergarten loop cannot be constructed, then a separate parking area for these parents should be considered.
+Kindergarten students are more vulnerable, less visible, and require more supervision.
+A separate area provides for a safer environment.
+The loop's stacking capacity can be less than what is recommended for elementary students.
+If a kindergarten loop cannot be constructed, then a separate parking area for these parents should be considered.